Installing solar panels could be one of the best financial decisions you make for your business this year

 Similarly with the alloy mounting frames, there are no moving parts so there is little to go wrong.

 A different story with the power inverters.
 These convert the direct current (DC) from the solar cells into alternating current (AC) that can be used by appliances and machinery.
 These can have a manufacturers warranty of 10 to 25 years.
 They are very easy to replace, only half a day call-out for an electrician to unplug the old unit and put in the new one.
-The inverters for a 50kW system would cost about £2,000 to replace all of them if they failed after the guarantee period.
+The inverters for a 100kW system cost as little as £3,000 to replace all of them if they failed after the guarantee period.

 We provide a 10 year guarantee covering all of our installation work.